aleenajacob03/Colorizer/README.md

 The project aims to create a website for changing black and white images to coloured ones.
 It is trained over an existing dataset available.
 The website inputs the black and white image using HTML forms and converts them to colour images using the trained data.
 The coloured image is displayed in the output screen.

 This project is for those uncoloured yet memorable moments stored in your albums.
-Filling them with colous makes them the more memorable.
+Filling them with colous makes them more memorable.
 So, let's bring your old memories back to life!

 ## Libraries used